 Supporting information legends

-Figure S1: Benchmark of the trRosetta models against the existing structure (S2 Table) of the CP/AT transporters.
+S1 Fig: Benchmark of the trRosetta models against the existing structure S2 Table of the CP/AT transporters.

-Figure S2: Models obtained by 4 different methods; trRosetta, RaptorX, DeepMetaPsicov and PconsC4. a) The superposition among the four. b) trRosetta vs PcosnC4 c) trRosetta vs DeepMetaPsicov d) trRosetta vs PconsC4
+S2 Fig: Models obtained by 4 different methods; trRosetta, RaptorX, DeepMetaPsicov and PconsC4. a) The superposition among the four. b) trRosetta vs PcosnC4 c) trRosetta vs DeepMetaPsicov d) trRosetta vs PconsC4

-Figure S3: Sequence and topology alignments between Na_H_exchanger_1 and DUF819 families. (a) Sequence and topology alignment between Na_H_Exchanger_1 N-terminal repeat and DUF819 C-terminal repeat (b) Sequence and topology alignment between Na_H_Exchanger_1 N-terminal repeat and DUF819 N-terminal repeat.
+S3 Fig: Sequence and topology alignments between Na_H_exchanger_1 and DUF819 families. (a) Sequence and topology alignment between Na_H_Exchanger_1 N-terminal repeat and DUF819 C-terminal repeat (b) Sequence and topology alignment between Na_H_Exchanger_1 N-terminal repeat and DUF819 N-terminal repeat.

-Figure S4: Molecular basis of Broken-reentrant helix transition. (a) Density plot showing the hydrophobicity of broken and reentrant helices belonging to the three fold-types. (b) Density plot for KR-bias of the last helix of the N- and C-terminal core subdomain belonging to three fold-types.
+S4 Fig: Molecular basis of Broken-reentrant helix transition. (a) Density plot showing the hydrophobicity of broken and reentrant helices belonging to the three fold-types. (b) Density plot for KR-bias of the last helix of the N- and C-terminal core subdomain belonging to three fold-types.
 Nin and Nout core subdomains of the three fold-types are shown as cartoon representations.
 The last helix shows the change in orientation.
 Nin and Nout denote the orientation of the first helix of the core subdomain. (c) The first four figures show the N- and C-terminal core subdomains of the broken and reentrant transporter.
 The last helix is shown dark while the other two helices are shown in transparent colour.
 The final figure shows the structure superimposition between the broken and reentrant core domains.

-Figure S5: KR bias plots. (a) KR bias plots showing the orientation of Glt_symporter. (b) KR bias plots showing the orientation of AbrB.
+S5 Fig: KR bias plots. (a) KR bias plots showing the orientation of Glt_symporter. (b) KR bias plots showing the orientation of AbrB.

-Figure S6: Sequence and topology alignments between Glt_symporter and AbrB families (a) Sequence and topology alignment between Glt_symporter N-terminal repeat and AbrB C-terminal repeat. (b) Sequence and topology alignment between Glt_symporter N-terminal repeat and AbrB N-terminal repeat.
+S6 Fig: Sequence and topology alignments between Glt_symporter and AbrB families (a) Sequence and topology alignment between Glt_symporter N-terminal repeat and AbrB C-terminal repeat. (b) Sequence and topology alignment between Glt_symporter N-terminal repeat and AbrB N-terminal repeat.

-Figure S7: Sequence and topology alignment between SBF_1 and Mem_trans families.
+S7 Fig: Sequence and topology alignment between SBF_1 and Mem_trans families.

 (a) Sequence and topology alignment between SBF_1 and Mem_trans N-terminal repeat units.